Animoca Brands Announces the REVV Token: In-Game Currency for the F1 Delta Time Game & Other Gaming dApps

 What do you think of the Panini Blockchain cards?
 We will be back to analyze the sales for Week 3!

-The Digital Collectibles Journal became aware of the Ecomi licensed crypto collectibles project back in December 2019.
-Their main goal was to create a digital collectibles platform that required no prior knowledge of blockchain tech or crypto currency.
+The Digital Collectibles Journal became aware of the ECOMI licensed crypto collectibles project back in December 2019.
+Their main goal was to create a digital collectibles platform that doesn't require users to have ANY prior knowledge of blockchain tech or crypto currency.
 It looks like they are about to be successful at just that, with internal beta testing underway as of this writing.